shramov/tll/src/channel/tcp.rst

 ``frame={none|std|short|...}`` (default ``std``) - select framing mode:

-  - ``none`` - disable framing, each chunk of data is sent to user as it is received, output is sent without any modification.
+  - ``none`` - disable framing, each chunk of data is passed to user as it is received, output is sent without any modification.
   - ``std`` or ``l4m4s8`` - "standard" frame, 4 bytes of message size, 4 bytes of message id, 8
     bytes of message sequence number.
 Incoming data is accumulated until full message is available.